scratchfoundation/scratch-link/Documentation/Bluetooth.md

 }
 ```

-JSON-RPC **response** sent from SDM to Scratch Extension upon failure to initiate discovery.
-The connection remains in
+JSON-RPC **response** sent from Scratch Link to Scratch Extension upon failure to initiate discovery.
+The connection
-the initial state.
+remains in the initial state.
 ```json5
 {
   "jsonrpc": "2.0", // JSON-RPC version indicator